yubiyoy/themusicvault/src/main/resources/static/README.md

 #### Fetching from a REST-api on frontend
 https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch

-#### The Bootstrap documentation - to get started with CSS with Bootstrap
+#### The Bootstrap documentation, started with CSS with Bootstrap
 https://getbootstrap.com/docs/5.3/getting-started/introduction

-#### Creating a Single Page Application - always serve index.html on missing backend route
+#### Creating a Single Page Application, always serve index.html on missing backend route
 To make an SPA application work 100% - we need the frontend to handle routing and on a hard page reload we always want to serve index.html.
 I solved how to do this in Spring by reading this article and choosing solution 3 from the article (which also meant copying the content of my index.html file to */src/main/resources/templates/error.html.*)
 * https://bootcamptoprod.com/spring-boot-no-explicit-mapping-error-handling